otmani98/Elzero-assignments-in-Python/README.md

 ***every each folder is a week of study in elzero course***

-## you can see the whole plane study in this link:
+## you can see the whole plan study in this link:

 [Mastering Python Plan](https://elzero.org/study/mastering-python-study-plan/)